hms-networks/flexy-cumulocity-connector/CODE_OF_CONDUCT.md

-# Java Starter Project Code of Conduct
+# Ewon Flexy Cumulocity Connector Code of Conduct

 ## Our Pledge